 From 2008 until 2017.
 LoMonte served as executive director of the Student Press Law Center in Washington, D.C., a nonprofit advocate for the rights of student journalists.
 He continues to advise the Center in his volunteer role as Senior Legal Fellow.

 Before joining the Student Press Law Center, LoMonte practiced law with Sutherland Asbill and Brennan LLP in Atlanta and clerked for federal judges on the Northern District of Georgia and the Eleventh Circuit U.S. Court of Appeals.

-He was the Otis Brumby Distinguished Visiting Professor of Law at the Georgia Law School in spring-summer 2014 and has been a lecturer since 2015 in the University of Georgia Washington Program, teaching a course for undergraduates on “Law of Social Media.”
+He was the Otis Brumby Distinguished Visiting Professor of Law at the Georgia Law School in 2014, and taught courses on law and social media as a lecturer in the University of Georgia Washington Program.